af-torres/language-agents/README.md

 Large Language Models (LLM) exhibit emergent abilities in tasks like planing and decision-making akin those of human beings, which has inspired the creation of agents that use LLM as their main controller.
 While many of the augmentations being added to this models today (tool usage, memory, prompting, etc.) improve the performance of language agents in a variety of tasks, it is still unclear how well they perform in classic control environments.

 This project aims to test weather there is a statistically significant difference between the performance of LLM agents and some of the oldest RL models used to solve classic control problems.
-This with the objective of knowing if there is any merit at all in the LLM Agent methodology to in low dimensionality environments where reward is not sparse.
+This with the objective of knowing if there is any merit at all in the LLM Agent methodology in low dimensionality environments where the reward is not sparse and simple solutions have achieved great results.

 Up to this point in time, we have developed a base agent called [Boxes](https://citeseerx.ist.psu.edu/document?doi=2f027193fb703d0af58ec382bd1438daff9417d7) to learn a control policy for the [Cart Pole](https://gymnasium.farama.org/environments/classic_control/cart_pole/) environment.
 The results of this agent are: